First and foremost, we believe that God is love.

 Matthew 3:11; Acts 2:4

 God gives all believers spiritual gifts.
-They are for the strengthening of God's people (the Church) and proof of God's existence and power to unbelievers.
+They are for the strengthening of God's people and proof of God's existence and power to unbelievers.
 The gifts of the Spirit are active and relevant today.

 1 Corinthians 12:4-11; 1 Peter 4:10